xXMrMooMoo/miniproject2JustinStewart/README.md

 ```
 pip install -r requirements.txt
 ```
-* Additionally, please downlolad the dataset found here and place it into your program folder.
+* Additionally, please downlolad the dataset found here and place it into your program folder with the default name.
 ```
 https://www.kaggle.com/datasets/waqi786/remote-work-and-mental-health?resource=download
 ```